 Print to XPS and convert to PDF

-When you have your XPS file, you can convert it using an online converter such as XPS2PDF or print it to PDF document on a computer with PDF printer installed - this will print your XPS to PDF, both files with identical contents.
+When you have your XPS file, you can convert it using an online converter such as XPS2PDF or print it to a PDF document on a computer with a PDF printer installed - this will print your XPS to PDF, both files with identical contents.

-We hope this tutorial helped you to learn all you need to know about printing your documents (or other files) to PDF.
+We hope this tutorial helped you learn all you need to know about printing your documents (or other files) to PDF.